-Become a Committee Person
+Become a Precinct Committee Person

 Precinct Committee Persons (PCPs) are vital for the Democratic Party.
 PCPs are the driving force behind registering voters, “Get Out the Vote (GOTV)” and educating family, friends and neighbors about the candidates and issues.
 A personal visit from a PCP is often the most influential contact many voters will have during an election.
+What do PCPs do?

 Whether elected or appointed, as a PCP you will have a voice and a vote in the Party when decisions are made that affect your community.
 If you are interested in shaping not merely your community but the Democratic Party in Yamhill County, we encourage you to complete a PCP form!

 Pro-tip: you only need 3 votes to be elected!
 Seriously.
 So call your friends and family.